risingwavelabs/helm-charts/CONTRIBUTING.md

 - Follow the existing coding style and conventions used in the project.
 - Write clear and concise comments to explain your code changes.
 - Make sure your code changes are thoroughly tested and do not introduce new bugs or regressions.
 - Write unit tests if possible.
-We used [helm-unittest](https://github.com/helm-unittest/helm-unittest) to run the tests.
+We use [helm-unittest](https://github.com/helm-unittest/helm-unittest) to run the tests.

 ## Documentation